haskell-nix/hnix/README.md

 Cabal [Quickstart](https://cabal.readthedocs.io/en/3.4/nix-local-build.html).

-1. (Optional), to enter and work in the reproducible Nix environemt:
+1. (Optional), to enter and work in the reproducible Nix environment:
 ```
 nix-shell
 ```
-Nix environment currenly defaults to the GHC 8.8, which is the default in Nixpkgs, drawback of it - compilation of `hnix` executable is enabled only for GHC 8.10.
+Nix environment currently defaults to the GHC 8.8, which is the default in Nixpkgs, drawback of it - a compilation of `hnix` executable is enabled only for GHC 8.10.

 2. Building:
 ```